BIO 210 Writing Assignment

 ▲ All species and genera must be placed in italics (no matter where they appear in the paper).
 Two points will be deducted for each occurrence or incorrect format (i.e., Homo Sapiens).

-▲ For an example of a completed writing assignment, see Appendix D in your spiral-bound set of class notes.
-Follow the style of all elements included in this example exactly, especially that of the Literature Cited section of Appendix D!
+▲ For an example of a completed writing assignment, see Appendix E in your spiral-bound set of class notes.
+Follow the style of all elements included in this example exactly, especially that of the Literature Cited section of Appendix ED!

-▲ Failure to follow (to the letter) the guidelines of the Literature Cited section presented in Appendix C and the citation style used in Appendix D will result in the loss of a substantial portion of the possible extra credit points!
+▲ Failure to follow (to the letter) the style of the Literature Cited section used in Appendix E will result in the loss of a substantial portion of the possible extra credit points!

 ▲ Another source of good information is the “Communication in the Biological Sciences Website”